NLeSC/noodles/README.rst

 Noodles - workflow engine
 =========================

-Requires Python 3.5 and Java installed.
-See http://nlesc.github.io/noodles/ for more information.
+Requires Python 3.5.
+See http://nlesc.github.io/noodles/ for
+more information.

 Installation